 Whitelisting allows for the overriding the blacklisting rules.
 For instance, we would recommend the blacklisting of internal domains whilst also recommending the consideration of whitelisting specific internal email addresses that should be included such as sales@, support@ etc.

-4. Reporting & Engagement Score
+4. Reporting & Relationship Score

 Ebsta automates the capture of all activity and therefore is able to provide reporting based on true activity and relationship strength.
 Ebsta analyses the email data processed, Salesforce Contact, Account and Opportunity data and Task data to derive an activity based score that denotes the level of engagement with any individual, company or opportunity.

-Ebsta's Engagement Score can be used in place with any activity based metric against the other pertinent metrics within your business to highlight both risk and opportunities across the customer lifecycle be it prospects at risk of not converting, opportunities at risk of not closing or an account at risk of not renewing.
+Ebsta's Relationship Score can be used in place with any activity based metric against the other pertinent metrics within your business to highlight both risk and opportunities across the customer lifecycle be it prospects at risk of not converting, opportunities at risk of not closing or an account at risk of not renewing.